andylamp/BPlusTree/README.md

 and **delete** pseudocode (well, one could say that they gave the steps...but that's not the point).

-It has to be noted that I could find some B+ Tree implementations that had delete and duplicate key support, mainly in open-source database projects.
-This meant that those implementation were deeply integrated into these project and as a result they were optimized for their particular use-cases.
+It has to be noted that I *could* find some B+ Tree implementations that had delete and duplicate key support, mainly in open-source database projects.
+This unfortunately meant that these implementations  were deeply integrated into their parent projects and as a result they were optimized for their particular use-cases.
 Finally the code bases where significantly larger (hence making the code reading/understanding much harder than it should be!).

 So I went about to implement mine (cool stuff, many hours of head scratching were involved!)